 Announce the application of the invention in the Bulletin of the Patent Office immediately after the expiration of 18 months from the initial application date.
 The announcement may take place earlier at the request of the applicant

 Substantive examination of the application.
 At this stage, the patentability or protection of the solution is examined.
-The substantive examination may end with the issuance of a decision to grant an exclusive right, a decision to refuse to grant this right or a decision to discontinue the procedure.
+The substantive examination may end with the issuance of a decision to grant an exclusive right, a decision to refuse to grant this right or a decision to discontinue the procedure

 In the case of issuing a decision on granting the right and paying the fee for protection, the right number is assigned, the granted right is entered into the patent register and it is announced in the Patent Office News.
-The Office issues a patent document.
+The Office issues a patent document

 After all that, for the following 6 months anyone can dispute the patent rights.
 If your claim is upheld, you will need to pay recurring fees, increasing year by year, to keep your patent registered.

-.
 Consequences of infringing on a patent

 The patent office will not monitor the market for possible infringements.
 The patent holder must do so themselves.
 In case such an infringement occurs, a lawsuit needs to be carried out.
 The patent holder can request several causes of action, including, but not limited to: